hashicorp/consul-esm/README.md

 // stepping up as a leader for the local Consul cluster.
 Should be the same
 // across all Consul ESM agents in the datacenter. consul_leader_key = "consul-esm/lock"

+// The node metadata values used for the ESM to qualify a node in the catalog
+// as an "external node".
+external_node_meta {
+    instance_type = "c3.large"
+}

 // The length of time to wait before reaping an external node due to failed
 // pings.